 \item There is a natural diagram of stable $\mathbb E_1$-monoidal $\infty$-categories and monoidal functors

-where the vertical functors are induced by analytification and the horizontal functor is induced by the Riemann-Hilbert transformation $\eta_{\mathsf{RH}} \colon X_\dR\an \to X_\B\an$ of \cite{Porta_Derived}.
+where the vertical functors are induced by analytification and the horizontal functor is induced by the Riemann--Hilbert transformation $\eta_{\mathsf{RH}} \colon X_\dR\an \to X_\B\an$ of \cite{Porta_Derived}.
 Furthermore, the horizontal functor is an equivalence. \end{enumerate} \end{theorem}

-The new ingredient that appears in this theorem is the use of the framework of derived complex analytic geometry, first introduced by J.\ Lurie in \cite{DAG-IX} and further expanded by the first-named author in \cite{Porta_GAGA,Porta_Yu_Representability,Porta_Holstein_Mapping}.
-The key point is to prove that the Riemann-Hilbert correspondence of \cite{Porta_Derived} can be lifted to the $\mathbb E_1$-monoidal setting, and this is achieved by the natural transformation $\eta_{\mathsf{RH}}$ already mentioned in the above statement.
+The new ingredient in this theorem is the use of derived complex analytic geometry, first introduced by J.\ Lurie in \cite{DAG-IX} and further expanded by the first-named author in \cite{Porta_GAGA,Porta_Yu_Representability,Porta_Holstein_Mapping}.
+The key point is to prove that the Riemann--Hilbert correspondence of \cite{Porta_Derived} can be lifted to the $\mathbb E_1$-monoidal setting, and this is achieved by the natural transformation $\eta_{\mathsf{RH}}$ already mentioned in the above statement.